eriktks/kmtrein/README.md

    ./findRoute.py -n -b 0 < traintrips.txt
 ```

-Then run the program with beam size 10:
+Only when this run has finished, run the program with beam size 10:

 ```
    ./findRoute.py -b 10 < traintrips.txt